 No matter what type of retirement income you choose to depend upon for your pension, there’s only one foolproof way to ensure that you are able to live comfortably after you stop working.

 The importance of saving cannot be underestimated, and the early one begins saving for retirement, the better.
+If you want a bank account hold your savings but don’t want to go into a branch, consider Starling bank.
+Here’s a Starling bank review in case you’re interested.
 Often, maximising your savings by assembling a comprehensive investment portfolio is the best way to build up your retirement nest egg.
 This approach will mean you start saving into a pensions scheme later, but with a much larger initial contribution.
 Tax efficient savings are available in the form of ISAs and NSIs, which often match the tax relief offered on pension contributions and allow you much more control over how, and when, you will save for your comfortable retirement.